About the Kroc School

 Learn how we're furthering the pursuit of peace and justice through our institutes and centers.

-From a two year masters in peace and justice to a masters in social entrepreneurship to a dual degree with USD School of Law, our programs cover a range of academic pursuits in peacemaking, changemaking and social justice.
+From a master of arts in peace and justice to a master of arts in social innovation to a dual degree with USD School of Law, our programs cover a range of academic pursuits in peacemaking, changemaking and social justice.